Donate

 Who can help me to advocate for my family member?

 One solution is to set up a circle of support (also known as circle of friends) around your relative.
-A circle of support is a group of people who meet together regularly to discuss how to help an individual with learning disabilities to accomplish their goals, dreams and aspirations.
-People in circles are usually friends and family but professionals can be invited to join as and when needed.
-Other people to invite to join the circle may be a family carer from another family, a favourite member of staff /key worker from a previous support setting, also siblings or cousins to bring someone of a similar age to the circle.
+A circle of support is a group of people who meet together regularly to discuss how to help an individual with learning disabilities to accomplish their goals, dreams, and aspirations.
+People in circles are usually friends and family, but professionals can be invited to join as and when needed.
+Other people to invite to join the circle may be a family carer from another family, a favourite member of staff/key worker from a previous support setting, also siblings or cousins to bring someone of a similar age to the circle.

 How do the meetings work?